-A stable, sober environment is an important component of addiction recovery, but for many people, life circumstances make it difficult to find a reliable support system.
-Sober living homes are an alternative living arrangement that can provide a healthy environment during recovery.
+A stable environment that’s free of drugs and alcohol is an important component of addiction recovery.
+For many people, sober living homes are an alternative living arrangement that can provide a healthy environment that encourages sustained abstinence.1

 Advantages of Sober Living Homes

 Sober living homes can be a valuable resource to those in recovery from addiction, particularly if difficult life circumstances or an inadequate support system makes staying sober difficult.
 Most of these homes offer structure and guidelines for behavior.3 Some may require residents to submit to random urine or breathalyzing testing.2

 Being surrounded by people with similar life experiences can also be helpful to recovery, and many find that the relationships formed with other residents are a powerful tool in maintaining sobriety.
 One study found that the relationships established within sober living homes operate as a pseudo-family, providing healthy relationships and support that may be lacking within the residents’ actual families.4

 In a study looking at 18-month outcomes of sober living homes, 6-month abstinence improved from 11% at baseline to 68% at 6 and 12 months; however, 18 months abstinence was a bit lower.1 Other positive outcomes included fewer occurrences of relapse, fewer arrests, and lower severity of other psychiatric disorders.3